-RTAS Engine (RTAS Error Suppression)
+Host Engine (Error Suppression)

-The RTAS Engine option determines RTAS error reporting during playback and recording.
+The Host Engine option determines error reporting during playback and recording.
 This is especially useful when working with instrument plug-ins.

-You should only enable RTAS error suppression if you are experiencing frequent RTAS errors that are interrupting your creative workflow.
-When RTAS error suppression is enabled, you can experience a degradation of audio quality.
+You should only enable error suppression if you are experiencing frequent RTAS errors that are interrupting your creative workflow.
+When error suppression is enabled, you can experience a degradation of audio quality.
 However, this may be acceptable in order to avoid interrupting playback and recording when working with instrument plug-ins.
-Be sure to disable RTAS error suppression when you need to ensure the highest possible audio quality, such as for a final mix.
+Be sure to disable error suppression when you need to ensure the highest possible audio quality, such as for a final mix.

-To enable RTAS error suppression:
+To enable error suppression:

-- 1 Choose Setup > Playback Engine. - 2 Select Ignore Errors During Playback/Record. - 3 On Mac, you can also select Minimize Additional I/O Latency. - 4 Click OK.
+- 1 Choose Setup > Playback Engine. - 2 Select Host Engine: Ignore Errors During Playback/Record. - 3 You can also select Minimize Additional I/O Latency. - 4 Click OK.